Mean-field limits \`a la Tanaka and large deviations for particle systems with network interactions: Characterization of the limit

 for some $\ell,\alpha:\R^d\times \R^d \to \R$ and that $(X_t,\tilde{X}_t,W_t(X_t,\tilde{X}_t))$ has a smooth positive density $H_t$ with respect to the Lebesgue measure, where $\tilde{X}$ is an independent copy of $X$.
 Then the law $p_t$ of $X_t$ satisfies the following closed system of PDEs:

-Moreover, $h_t$ is linked to $H_t$ by $h_t(x,\tilde{x}) := \int_\R w H_t ( x, \tilde{x},w) \d w$. \end{proposition}
+Moreover, $h_t$ is linked to $H_t$ by $h_t(x,\tilde{x}) := \int_\R \mathbf{w} H_t ( x, \tilde{x},\mathbf{w}) \d \mathbf{w}$. \end{proposition}

-This statement is informal, as we de not specify the conditions that ensure the existence and smoothness of $H_t$.
+This statement is informal, as we do not specify the conditions that ensure the existence and smoothness of $H_t$.
 These properties should result from the analysis of the PDE system above, which is beyond the scope of this paper.
-However, we still include the formal derivation below, because we believe that this closure argument is interesting on its own.
+However, we still include the formal derivation below, because we believe that this closure argument is interesting on its own and may lead to a rigorous proof.